howerj/lfsr-vhdl/readme.md

 up executing from address zero.
 Conditional jumps could be used to determine whether to reset or halt the system if needed.
-Alternatively a LFSR that used XNOR could have been used (the lockup state for which is all ones) but it was not.
+Alternatively a LFSR that used XNOR could have been used (the lockup state for which is all ones) but it was not as the jump mechanism is satisfactory.

 `ACC` is the 16-bit accumulator.